samlynndavis/Bodiless-JS-Chris/packages/bodiless-richtext/doc/RichTextEditor.md

 The Rich Text Editor allows you to easily add text content to your site.
 By default there are three options for the Rich Text Editor: Simple, Basic, and Full.
-The Rich Text Editor is also a sub component of many higher order components.
+The Rich Text Editor is also a sub component of many higher-order components.
 You can add text to a page on your site via the editor component or you can add a component or components that contain text, which make use of the editor (e.g. Card, Accordion, etc).